Research

 The physical properties of materials, ranging from atoms to proteins, are determined by their underlying structure.
 Our research focuses on leveraging advanced electron microscopy technology to elucidate the atomistic structure of novel materials.
 By understanding these structures, we aim to uncover opportunities in diverse applications such as quantum computing, renewable energy, and drug discovery.

-(1) Structure and properties of two-dimensional (2D) materials
+(1) Two-dimensional (2D) materials

 We employ a combination of traditional scanning transmission electron microscopy (STEM) techniques and state-of-the-art detectors to investigate the intricate atomic structure and broader physical properties of emerging two-dimensional (2D) materials.
 Our ultimate objective is to achieve precise control over the structural arrangement, electronic properties, and quantum effects of these materials, with the aim of unlocking their potential for applications in low-power electronics and quantum computing.